 Strange Situation Video

-Securely attached children are those who, although distressed by separation, turn to the mother for soothing and comfort upon reunion, seeking closeness, interaction and/or physical contact with her; as opposed to:
+Securely attached children are those who, although distressed by separation, turn to the mother for soothing and comfort upon reunion, seeking closeness, interaction and/or physical contact with her; as opposed to children who exhibit Insecure or Disorganized attachment:

-a) anxious and angry (ambivalent) behavior upon reunion; Infants in the ambivalent insecure group cry and seek contact with mother but do not simply cuddle with mom when picked up by her.
+a) anxious and angry (Insecure ambivalent) behavior upon reunion.
+Infants in the ambivalent insecure group cry and seek contact with mother but do not simply cuddle with mom when picked up by her.
 They might kick or swipe at her.
 They are angry and difficult to soothe (5-15% of normal samples).

 b) avoidance of the mother on reunion (20-30%).
-Infants in the avoidant/insecure group seem to “snub” or avoid the mother upon reunion, although they are clearly distressed by the separation (e.g., as measured by heart rate or other physiological measures of distress).
+Infants in the Insecure avoidant group seem to “snub” or avoid the mother upon reunion, although they are clearly distressed by the separation (e.g., as measured by heart rate or other physiological measures of distress).

 Bowlby’s collaborator, Robertson, had filmed the secure and insecure/organized patterns of attachment behavior when children were reunited with their parents after prolonged separations (e.g., after the London ‘Blitz’ during WWII).